Fear of Flying (The Simpsons): Critical reception

 Since airing, the episode has received many positive reviews from fans and television critics.

 Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, said it was "a good Marge-centric episode with plenty of clever set pieces – the tributes to Cheers and Lost in Space are fantastic", and noted that "Marge's father looks suspiciously like Moe".

 Ryan Keefer at DVD Verdict said that "with the cast of Cheers appearing (except for Grammer, ironically) and a funny spoof of North by Northwest, the episode is much better than you would expect", and gave it a B+.
 Colin Jacobson at DVD Movie Guide said in a review of the sixth season DVD that it was "another show I didn't recall fondly but that works exceedingly well.
 I hadn't realized how many quotes I've stolen from this one: the name 'Guy Incognito', the dog with the puffy tail, 'a burden coupled with a hassle'.
 The show makes little sense in regard to continuity since Marge has flown during prior shows, but it's consistently very funny and entertaining."

 In July 2007, Simon Crerar of The Times listed the Cheers cast's performance as one of the thirty-three funniest cameos in the history of the show.
 The Phoenix named Anne Bancroft one of the twenty best guest stars to appear on the show.

-Merchandise
+Home media

 The episode was selected for release in a 1999 video collection of selected episodes titled: The Simpsons Go To Hollywood.
 Other episodes included in the collection set were "Flaming Moe's", "Krusty Gets Kancelled", and "Homer to the Max".
 "Fear of Flying" was again included in the 2003 DVD release of the same set.
 It was included in The Simpsons season 6 DVD set, which was released on August 16, 2005, as The Simpsons – The Complete Sixth Season.